Language

 Well, OCR providers didn’t ignore this problem and offered a solution.

-Many OCR providers offer a feature known as OCR templating.
-OCR templating allows you to create document maps, or templates, using a set of your most common documents as a foundation.
-With these templates, the computer will know where important elements are located on the page.
+Many OCR providers offer a feature known as template-based OCR.
+It allows you to create document maps, or templates, using a set of your most common documents as a foundation.
+With these OCR templates, the computer will know where important elements are located on the page.
 For example, say in an invoice, the date is always in the upper right corner, and the total amount appears at the bottom.

 The OCR engine does not have the intelligence to identify the specifics; it treats data as characters

-OCR templating is often used in robotic process automation (RPA) solutions.
+OCR templates are often used in robotic process automation (RPA) solutions.
 RPA is a technology that allows you to automate repetitive tasks that follow the same rules over and over again with the help of software bots.
-If you were to build a bot for paying the same invoices every week, OCR templating would be a perfect candidate for that kind of task.
+If you were to build a bot for paying the same invoices every week, template-based OCR would be a perfect candidate for that kind of task.

 No verification capabilities.
 Worse still, the challenge with ID documents isn’t just getting some data from them.
 It's about making sure the data and the document are valid.
 No OCR solution, which simply recognizes text, can help you with that.

 OCR cannot read non-text data sources.
-ID documents contain information not only in text format, but also encrypted in barcodes, RFID chips, and machine-readable zones (MRZs).
+ID documents contain information not only in text format, but also encrypted in barcodes, RFID (radio frequency identification) chips, and machine-readable zones (MRZs).
 For conventional OCR tools, it’s impossible to read and verify these elements.

-Document parsing: The most effective way to extract and verify data from identity documents
+Document parsing: The best way to OCR ID documents

 As we said above, the thing with ID document processing is that conversion from an image to text isn’t the only challenge you need to solve when trying to automate your workflows.
 Further, we’ll dive into how you can get all kinds of data from IDs (not only text fields), automatically structure it, and enable accurate data queries.